yxie20/yxie20.github.io/_pages/failure cv.md

 #### Duckweed Experiments and Biodiesel
 Living true to his passion in renewable energy, Yiheng came up with a master plan on installing a campus bio-diesel reactor, turning our deep fryer oil into bio-diesel and then pumping them into our lawn mowers.
-Of course, our school's security staff was a big fan of putting 50 gallons of flammable liquid into a water heater along with a bunch of electrical components and lye.
+Of course, our school's security staff was not a huge fan of putting 50 gallons of flammable liquid into a water heater along with a bunch of electrical components and lye.
 So the project got shut down before it got started.
-But Yiheng is resilient, he then devised a plan to harvest the annual duckweed bloom (similar to algal bloom) at our local ponds, and turning the starch into bio-ethanol.
+But Yiheng is resilient, he then devised a plan to harvest the annual duckweed bloom at our local ponds, and turning the it into bio-ethanol.
 Yum, brewing duckweed wine.
-That project also ended up going nowhere.
 We do have a few freezer bags full of duckweed, if you'd like to give it a try!

-#### High School Applications
+#### High School and College Apps
-2014 was the year when Yiheng moved to the US to study.
+Yiheng moved to the US in 2014 as a 9-th grader.
 But before then, he was rejected to all but one high school.
 Whew, that was a bit scary.
 But he had a blast living and studying in rural Pennsylvania for 4 years.
 It always works out.

+Again in 2018, Yiheng was rejected from about a dozen universities, including his dream school.
+We conclude that kids nowadays are just too talented.
+It also turned out Brown was just the right place for him.
+So it all worked out in the end again!

 You know what?
 I'm excited to add more to this list as I go out there and embarrass myself again.